-If we notify you that a trip has been canceled, you shouldn’t give your car away to the guest, and, depending on the timing of the cancellation, you may not receive any payment for the trip.
+If we notify you that a trip has been canceled, don’t give your car away to the guest.
+Depending on the timing of the cancellation, you may not receive any payment for the trip.

-If a guest tells you they’ve canceled or that they plan to cancel a trip, but Turo hasn’t notified you and the trip isn’t marked “Canceled” on your Trips tab, then the trip has not been canceled in the system.
-Notify your guest that the trip is still active and advise them to cancel in app or on the website.
+If a guest tells you they’ve canceled or that they plan to cancel a trip, but Turo hasn’t notified you or the trip isn’t marked “Canceled” on your Trips tab, then the trip has not been canceled in the system.
+Notify your guest and advise them to cancel.
 If you’re concerned that a guest doesn’t plan to show up for their trip, but they haven’t canceled, contact customer support.

-If a guest doesn’t show up for their scheduled trip, contact customer support.
-We’ll try to contact the guest and will cancel the trip with no penalty to you.
-If a guest fails to cancel and does not show up for the trip, it’s a "late cancellation."
-The guest typically will not receive any refund, and you’ll receive your total earnings for the trip.
-Turo does reserve the right, however, to refund your guest and decrease your earnings if the guest did not show up because of extenuating circumstances, such as serious emergencies.
+If a guest doesn’t show up for their scheduled trip, message them to ask if they’re running late.
+Wait at least 30 minutes after the trip starts to give them a chance to be in touch before reporting them as a “no-show.”
+If you can’t reach them, contact customer support.
+We’ll try to contact them and will cancel the trip with no penalty to you if we can’t get in touch.
+If a guest fails to cancel and does not show up for the trip after at least 30 minutes, it’s a no-show.
+The guest will typically be charged, and you’ll receive earnings based on our no-show policy.
+Turo reserves the right to refund your guest and decrease your earnings if the guest didn’t show up because of extenuating circumstances, such as a serious emergency.

 A guest who shows up to a trip without a license or with an invalid license is considered a no-show as well.
 Reach out to Customer Support if you have any questions or concerns about your guest’s license.

 Refunds and earnings

 The amount refunded to the guest for a cancellation or no-show is outlined in our cancellation policy.
 Depending on their reason for canceling, we may review the circumstances and provide additional refunds.